From Rock To Jock

 Along the way, he served as the announcer for “Hullabaloo” and “The Roger Miller Show” on NBC-TV.
 He segued into sportscasting fulltime while in the nation’s capital, becoming the play-by-play voice of Navy football and George Washington University football and basketball, which led to his current daily sports report on the ABC Radio Network and his role as the play-by-play voice of the University of Maryland Terrapins, a position he has held for three decades.

 In addition, Johnny has covered the Olympics, the Masters Tournament, USFL football and countless other sporting events.
 His radio station celebrity basketball and softball teams — known widely as the “Oneders” (pronounced “Wonders”) — have raised millions of dollars for charity in each of the major markets he has worked in.
-He has served as television host for the Easter Seals, Muscular Dystrophy, March of Dimes, Children’s Hospital, Cerebral Palsy and Leukemia telethons, and was honored by Washington Magazine as “Washingtonian of the Year.”
+He has served as a television host for the Easter Seals, Muscular Dystrophy, March of Dimes, Children’s Hospital, Cerebral Palsy and Leukemia telethons, and was honored by Washington Magazine as “Washingtonian of the Year.”

 Following WINS/New York’s shift from music to news, he accepted an offer to go west.
 The move proved fruitful for KYA and Johnny Holliday, as he was named America’s Number One Top 40 Disc Jockey and the station found its greatest popularity during his time at the station.